How to Read Like a Writer and Boost Your Writing Skills

 3. Make a choice

-You have two options here, the first which I highly recommend, and the second which I would ask you to approach with caution.
+You have two options here, the first of which I highly recommend, and the second which I would ask you to approach with caution.

 Option A: Seek out more books by the same author, read all you can find.
-Trust that your subconscious brain is learning and you are gaining those tools super storyteller Stephen King spoke of.
+Trust that your subconscious brain is learning and you are gaining those tools and aspects of craft super storyteller Stephen King spoke of.

 Option B: Study the book with your critical eye, noting techniques and details.
 Look behind the curtain.